RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 - **debug subdirectory:** This folder contains debugging information useful during development.

-    - **counter-contract-abi.json:** This file stores the contract's public Application Binary Interface (ABI) in JSON format, which describes how other applications and contracts can interact with it.
+  - **TokenTrack-contract-abi.json:** This file stores the contract's public Application Binary Interface (ABI) in JSON format, which describes how other applications and contracts can interact with it.
-    - **counter-contract-storage_slots.json:** This file details the storage layout of our contract, showing how data is stored on the blockchain.
+  - **TokenTrack-contract-storage_slots.json:** This file details the storage layout of our contract, showing how data is stored on the blockchain.
-    - **counter-contract.bin:** The most important output, this file is the bytecode version of our Sway code, containing instructions that the Fuel network will execute upon deployment.
+  - **TokenTrack-contract.bin:** The most important output, this file is the bytecode version of our Sway code, containing instructions that the Fuel network will execute upon deployment.

 ## Deploying the Contract

 With the contract built, the next step is to deploy it to the testnet.
 Here are the steps involved, including wallet setup and deployment commands:

 1. **Wallet Setup:**

    - You need a Fuel wallet to pay for transaction fees.
    - If you don’t have a wallet, the `forc deploy` command will guide you through creating one, which includes generating a secure seed phrase to keep confidential.
    - Set a strong, unique password for your wallet when prompted.

 2. **Securing Funds (for Testnet Deployment):**

    - We are deploying to a testnet, which uses fake currency (testnet FUEL tokens).
    - Obtain testnet coins to cover deployment fees from the [beta-5 faucet](https://faucet-beta-5.fuel.network/).

 3. **The Deployment Command:**

    - With your wallet set up and funded, deploy the contract using:
      ```shell
      forc deploy --testnet
      ```

 4. **Wallet Interaction and Confirmation:**

    - Enter your wallet password when prompted to unlock it and authorize the deployment.
    - Choose the account for signing the deployment transaction by entering its index number.
    - Confirm the deployment by typing Y (yes) when prompted.

 5. **Deployment Success and Information:**
    - Upon successful deployment, you’ll receive:
      - Network Endpoint: The URL of the Fuel network where the contract is deployed.
      - Contract ID: A unique identifier for your contract on the blockchain.
      - Deployed in Block: The blockchain block number that includes your transaction.

+We have now seen how to deploy to the testnet, let us also see how we can deploy to a local node

 **Congratulations on building your first Fuel contract!**